 Over the course of the three to four year programme, doctoral students are expected to produce an important and original piece of scholarship that will make a significant contribution to this new and exciting field.
 On completion, it is expected that our students will have the qualities and transferable skills necessary to excel in teaching, research, policymaking, or business in their chosen fields.

-Part-time study: The part-time DPhil is currently pending approval, to be offered starting in 2017; interested applicants can currently contact firstname.lastname@example.org for further information.
+Part-time study: A part-time DPhil will be offered starting in 2017; interested applicants can contact email@example.com for further information.

 Why study at the Oxford Internet Institute?